 At Reputation X, we put over a decade of online brand management experience into every strategy we develop.
 Part of our industry know-how includes a keen mastery of the tools that can aid our clients in building, improving, and maintaining their positive online reputations.

 The tools we use serve a variety of different functions, all with the express purpose of helping us do more work and do better work.
 New tools are always being developed, but the majority of the tools used for reputation research can be broken down into a few distinct categories.
 Here are some of our go-tos.

-This encompasses monitoring web page and social media mentions, as well as search listings.
+Sentiment analysis includes monitoring web page and social media mentions, as well as search listings to understand how people feel about a brand.
 Tracking these mentions allow us to perform detailed sentiment analyses, identifying and categorizing the general attitude toward you or your brand.

 - Social Mention: This site captures all the social buzz about a name or keyword and aggregates it in one place.
 We can find out who’s talking about you, where they’re doing it, and even which keywords they’re associating with you.